Duke vs Clemson Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 01)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Blue Devils and Tigers and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every simulation between the Blue Devils and Tigers and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the growing emphasis human bettors regularly put on player performance factors between a Blue Devils team going up against a possibly improved Tigers team.
-It appears the true game analytics appear to reflect a slight lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most focused on the growing emphasis knucklehead sportsbettors regularly put on player performance factors between a Blue Devils team going up against a possibly improved Tigers team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.